ARAVINTH007ak/github-demo/README.md

 # github-demo
-This is a demo repo for Git tut
+This is a demo repo for GitHub tut
 This is new line